dkorolev/tmp-gh-action-pr-context/README.md

 * "Secrets and variables" -> "Actions".
 * "New repository secret".
 * Name: `COMMENTING_GITHUB_TOKEN`, value: the freshly created token.

+## Note on Forks

+It is possible to enable running actions on forks, ref.
+"Fork pull request workflows from outside collaborators" from [here](https://github.com/dkorolev/tmp-gh-action-pr-context/settings/actions), [more info](https://docs.github.com/en/actions/managing-workflow-runs/approving-workflow-runs-from-public-forks).

+This will not work "as is" though, as the Action spawned by a pull request from a work will be using Action Secrets from the work.
+Alas.

 ## PR1